-We were told practice meetings took place regularly and we saw evidence of this.
+We were told practice meetings took place every six to eight weeks and we saw evidence of this.
+It may be of benefit to staff members if meetings were held more frequently.

 Leadership, openness and transparency

 The staff we spoke with told us that they enjoyed their work and had enough time to do their job.